yfshaikh/qwen/docs/eval-harness.md

   evaluated on a real learner conversation; claims transfer only as far as the transcripts resemble one.
-- Checks match concepts via **aliases calibrated to the current extractor's labels**.
-A change that shifts labeling style can fail checks through alias gaps rather than real regressions — every failure prints its `unmatched labels` line so a human can tell the two apart.
-Do not "fix" an alias gap by editing the fixture; that is a human calibration decision.
+- Checks match concepts via **aliases calibrated to the current extractor's labels**, plus an **LLM residue matcher** (2026-07-18; built after measuring that session-0 label minting drifts run-to-run and provider-to-provider even at temperature 0, so no authored alias list converges).
+Deterministic alias matching runs first; ONE `judge`-role call maps only the leftover (missing-expected × unmatched-graph-labels).
+The LLM decides label IDENTITY only — counts, duplicate caps, edge direction, and mastery assertions stay deterministic on top, and two labels mapping to one concept still fails as a duplicate.
+Every LLM-decided pair is printed in the check details (`llm-matched 'X' -> 'Y'`) for human audit; matcher failure degrades to plain deterministic matching.
+It is deliberately conservative: genuinely arguable identities (e.g. 'single linear equations' vs 'Solving linear equations' — the objects vs the skill) are declined and stay visible in the `unmatched labels` line for a human to judge.
+Do not "fix" those by editing the fixture unilaterally; ground-truth changes remain a human decision.
 - The frozen path exercises **ingest → consolidate only**.
 Recall weights and tutor behavior are covered by `sweep`/`demo`/`behavior`, which are noisier.